Hao-Laboratory/OAM-Ctrl/README.md

 ## Getting Started

-- The code are ended with the index of the figures in the paper.
+- The code are named with the index of the figures in the paper.
-- Run the code, and you can obtain the corresponding result.
+- Run the code, and you can obtain the corresponding result in the paper.

 ### Prerequisites